WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Features

-- Stamps a customer copy and batch copy ICBC policy document
+- Stamps a customer copy and batch copy ICBC policy document.
-- Checks for duplicates, will not overide or delete anything other than empty folders in your shared backup
+- Checks for duplicates, will not overide or delete anything other than empty folders in your shared backup.
-- Copies the unmodified policy document into a shared backup folder and rename it based on the client first and last name and licence plate
+- Copies the original policy document to a shared backup folder, renaming it using the client’s first name, last name, and license plate.
-- Sort files into the backup drive folder based on the producer two code
+- Sorts files in the backup drive according to the producer two code.
-- Matches files without producer two code into a root-level folder, if a folder with the same name contains at least one file
+- Places files without producer codes into a root-level sub-folder if a folder with the same name contains at least one file.
-- Will continuously archive files older than two years, as long any user runs the `icbc_e-stamp_and_copy_tool`
+- Will continuously archive files older than two years, as long any user runs the `icbc_e-stamp_and_copy_tool`.
-- All files archived will get reincremented as well (e.g. ABC 123 (3) → ABC 123)
+- All files archived will get reincremented as well (e.g. ABC 123 (3) → ABC 123).
-- Free to use and share
+- Free to use and share.

 ## Usage

-- Complete the `config.xlsx` Excel sheet
+- Complete the `config.xlsx` Excel sheet.

-- Run the `bulk_copy_icbc_tool` to create the main shared folder
+- Run the `bulk_copy_icbc_tool` to create the main shared folder.
 - Always run the `bulk_copy_icbc_tool` on a new empty folder or on a path name that does not yet exist.
-Doing so ensures the script uses the cached “Read” data instead of reopening each PDF, which greatly improves the speed during the copy process.
+Doing so ensures the script uses the cached “Read” data instead of reopening each PDF, which greatly improves the speed during the "Copy" process.
-- If you have multiple computers with unidentified PDFs, place all of them into a single parent folder and the script will automatically scan that folder and all its subfolders.
+- If you have multiple computers with unidentified PDFs, place all their folders into a single parent folder.
+The script will automatically scan that folder and all its subfolders.
+If duplicates are found, it will only copy the first matching file.
 - A `log.txt` file is also generated, containing a list of any files that could not be copied, as well as files without a producer two code that were moved.

-- The `icbc_e-stamp_and_copy_tool` can be placed on each computer that does ICBC Policy Centre
+- The `icbc_e-stamp_and_copy_tool` can be placed on each computer that does ICBC Policy Centre.
-- No need to put the `bulk_copy_icbc_tool` on every computer, but keep one as backup incase you ever need to reset the folder
+- No need to put the `bulk_copy_icbc_tool` on every computer, but keep one as backup in case you ever need to reset the folder.

 ## Frequently Asked Questions